 - Proof of income and employment

 Before applying at a dealership, you may want to get pre-approval from multiple lenders.
 With pre-approved car loans, you find out what interest rate you qualify for.
 By having this information ready before visiting the dealership, you have more negotiating power.

-A Scotiabank auto loan is a safe and reliable means of helping you purchase a new or used car.
+A Scotiabank auto loan offers a safe and reliable way to purchase a new or used car.
 As one of Canada’s oldest and largest financial institutions, Scotiabank is trustworthy and reliable.
-However, it does not publish any rate or promotional information online, so you will have to visit a bank or dealership to learn more.
+It also offers flexible loan terms and repayment schedules.